-From 22 June through 14 September, EYE presents a major exhibition focusing on director David Cronenberg, who acquired cult status with his idiosyncratic films about the relationship between body, mind, technology and mass media.
-The exhibition explores Cronenberg’s world through the main themes of his films: the physical and psychological transformation of his protagonists.
+From 22 June through 14 September, EYE presented a major exhibition focusing on director David Cronenberg, who acquired cult status with his idiosyncratic films about the relationship between body, mind, technology and mass media.
+The exhibition explored Cronenberg’s world through the main themes of his films: the physical and psychological transformation of his protagonists.

-This summer, in the series of exhibitions devoted to great narrative directors such as Kubrick and Fellini, EYE presents David Cronenberg – The Exhibition.
+In the series of exhibitions devoted to great narrative directors such as Kubrick and Fellini, EYE presented David Cronenberg – The Exhibition.
 Cronenberg (Toronto, 1943) acquired a true cult status as ‘master of horror’ with the movies Shivers (1975) and Rabid (1977).
 With Videodrome (1983) Cronenberg became one of the first filmmakers to focus on the – devastating – influence of mass media on humanity, and he sets out his vision on the extent to which the body can be affected by technology.
-Videodrome, re-released by EYE in digital format this summer, is an exploration of the dangers of reality TV and a scathing – and prophetic – critique of our contemporary media culture.
+Videodrome, re-released by EYE in digital format in the summer of 2014, is an exploration of the dangers of reality TV and a scathing – and prophetic – critique of our contemporary media culture.
 His work is still very relevant in the current age of large-scale technological developments, often with unprecedented effects on the human psyche.

-The exhibition is accompanied by the screening of all eighteen feature films by Cronenberg and his short films.
-In three themes, the program outlines Cronenberg’s views on the influence of technology and science on the interplay between mind and body.
+The exhibition was accompanied by the screening of all eighteen feature films by Cronenberg and his short films.
+In three themes, the program outlined Cronenberg’s views on the influence of technology and science on the interplay between mind and body.